 In 2016, I won the Best Travel & Tourism News Story category of the Australian Society of Travel Writers (ASTW) Awards for Excellence.
 I have also been a finalist for Best Use of Digital Media (2013 and 2014), Best Responsible Tourism Story (2012), Best Australian Story over 1000 words (2012), and Travel Book of the Year (2014) for A Glass Half Full and other travel stories, a collection of some of my work.

-I am also the author of the best selling Great Australian Pubs (Explore Australia, 2012), and of Frommer’s Easy Guide to Australia (updated annually), and have been the author or a contributing author for many other guides including Australia for Dummies, Rough Guide to Australia, Explore Australia, Frommer’s Australia (2000-2013), Frommer’s Melbourne Free & Dirt Cheap, Frommer’s Melbourne Day by Day, and Frommer’s Portable Australia’s Great Barrier Reef.
+I am also the author of the best selling Great Australian Pubs (Explore Australia, 2012), and of Frommer’s Australia (updated annually), and have been the author or a contributing author for many other guides including Australia for Dummies, Rough Guide to Australia, Explore Australia, Frommer’s Easy Guide to Australia, Frommer’s Melbourne Free & Dirt Cheap, Frommer’s Melbourne Day by Day, and Frommer’s Portable Australia’s Great Barrier Reef.

 I am the co-editor and a contributor to two anthologies, Best Foot Forward: 30 Years of Australian Travel Writing (2006) and Red Dust & Wanderlust, Tales of Travel in Australia (2010).
 In 2012 I edited and co-ordinated the anthology Snapshots of Sri Lanka, to benefit a children’s charity in that country.
 I have also written and co-written several other books.

 A creative and professional writer, I also provide images to accompany my words.
-I have been a contributing writer for a number of online Australian travel guides for the USA and UK markets, and am currently the “Queensland expert” travel writer for The Telegraph (UK).
+I have been a contributing writer for a number of online Australian travel guides for the USA and UK markets, and am currently the “Queensland expert” travel writer and hotel reviewer for The Telegraph (UK).
 I have undertaken content writing projects for a range of companies including Google, Air New Zealand, Hilton Hotels, Tourism & Events Queensland and Spicers Retreats.